Learning by Thinking: How Reflection Aids Performance

 Knowledge is an important element of productivity.
 If follows that the acquisition of knowledge is equally important to your long-term success.
 But how do you learn?
 And how do you find time?

-A new research paper called Learning By Thinking: How Reflection Aids Performance offers some keen insights.
-Basically, there are two types of learning: learn by doing (‘experience’), and learn by thinking (‘reflection’).
-Based on the UNC and Harvard professor’s research, it turns out that the most powerful way to learn is a combination of both.
+A 2014 research paper titled Learning By Thinking: How Reflection Aids Performance offers some keen insights.
+Basically, there are two types of learning: learn by doing (experience), and learn by thinking (reflection).
+It turns out that the most powerful way to learn is a combination of both.

 - The automatic, unconscious process of learning generated by “doing” becomes more effective if deliberately coupled with the controlled, conscious attempt at learning by “thinking.”

 - A person learns through developing different interpretations of new or existing information, that is, through developing (consciously or unconsciously) a new understanding of surrounding events.